-The Master of Liberal Arts, International Relations degree field consists of 12 courses, three of which are required on campus.
+The Master of Liberal Arts, International Relations degree field consists of 12 courses (48 credits), three of which are required on campus.
 You choose a thesis or capstone track.

 12 Graduate Courses

 The degree is highly customizable.
 Within the program curriculum, you choose the international relation courses and electives that meet your learning goals.

 - The proseminar